Table of Contents

 Ptah and Other Gods

 Ptah absorbed the characteristics and traits of many other Egyptian deities.
-He was influenced by Sokar, the falcon god, and Osiris, the deity of the Underworld.
-Together, the three deities were called Ptah-Sokar-Osiris.
-In these representations, Ptah was depicted with the white cloak of Sokar and the crown of Osiris.
+He was influenced by Sokar, the Memphite falcon god, and Osiris, the deity of the Underworld.
+Together, the three deities formed a compound deity known as Ptah-Sokar-Osiris.
+In such representations, Ptah was depicted wearing the white cloak of Sokar and the crown of Osiris.

 Ptah was also influenced by Tatenen, the deity of the primordial mound.
 In this form, he was represented as a strong man, wearing a crown and a solar disk.
 As Tatenen, he symbolized underground fire, and was honored by metalworkers and blacksmiths.
 While assuming the form of Tatenen, Ptah became the master of ceremonies, and preceded over festivities that celebrated the kings rule.

-Ptah was closely associated with the sun deities Ra and Atum, and was said to have ceated them through a divine substance and essence.
-Ptah incorporated several aspects of the sun gods, and was depicted with two birds, alongside a solar disk.
-The birds symbolized the soul of the sun god, Ra.
+Ptah was closely associated with the sun deities Ra and Atum, and was said to have created them through a divine substance and essence.
+Ptah incorporated several aspects of the sun gods, and was sometimes depicted together with two bennu birds, alongside a solar disk.
+The birds symbolized the inner life of the sun god, Ra.

-Ptah as a Patron of Craftsmen and Architects
+Ptah as a Patron of Artisans and Architects

-In Egyptian mythology, Ptah was the patron of craftsmen, carpenters, sculptors, and metal workers.
-The priests of Ptah were predominantly architects and craftsmen, who decorated the king’s halls and burial chambers.
+In Egyptian mythology, Ptah was the patron of artisans, carpenters, sculptors, and metal workers.
+The priests of Ptah were predominantly architects and artisans, who decorated the king’s halls and burial chambers.